drewschield/venom_population_genomics/README.md

 * betascan
 * R

-Note: I installed and maintain a number of these dependencies within a [conda](https://docs.conda.io/en/latest/) environment.
+Note: I installed a number of these dependencies using [conda](https://docs.conda.io/en/latest/).

+Lists and miscellaneous files are in the `processing_files` directory.
+Shell and Python scripts are in respective `shell` and `python` directories.
+R scripts are in the `R` directory.